Key Differences Between Lok Sabha and Rajya Sabha: India

 • The Rajya Sabha acts as a revising and reflective body, ensuring that laws passed by the Lok Sabha are carefully scrutinized and debated.

 • Its role is crucial in providing checks and balances against hasty decision-making by the lower house.
-Additionally, Rajya Sabha represents the interests of states in the federal structure, allowing state governments to have a say in national legislation.
+Additionally, the Rajya Sabha represents the interests of states in the federal structure, allowing state governments to have a say in national legislation.

 Together in difference between Rajya Sabha and Lok Sabha, they form a system of checks and balances, ensuring that laws are made thoughtfully and that the interests of both the people and the states are considered.